CoppolaFrancesco/CADD-workflow/README.md

 python additional-descriptors.py
 ```

-Now we should see the full list of candidates ordered by the average binding energy obtained by both docking methods 'list-sorted.csv', the best 'list-best10.csv' and 'candidates.csv' with feature extractions.
+Now we should see the full list of candidates ordered by the average binding energy obtained by both docking methods `list-sorted.csv`, the best `list-best10.csv` and `candidates.csv` with feature extractions.
 The console should also prints you the final results:

 ```
 📄 Loaded 10 molecules from list-best10.csv